Benefits Of Meditation

 (23 hours of teaching)

-Includes orientation session, 8 classes, 5-hour retreat day, participant handbook, MP3s of meditations, email or phone support between sessions.
+Includes orientation session, 8 classes, 5-hour retreat day, participant handbook, MP3s of guided meditations, email or phone support between sessions.

 We don't want anyone to miss one of our courses due to financial difficulties.
 We offer a limited number of places at a reduced rate or free for those on low incomes.
 Please get in touch to learn more.

 Directions to our Surrey venues